-Common jobs for people with the Cs personality type are:
+Common jobs for people with Cs personality types

 Editors can help more idealistic, casual coworkers understand the value in making carefully considered choices.
 When working with another C-type, it’s important that they avoid getting stuck in the decision-making process or rejecting new ideas simply because they are risky.

-Editors may hit obstacles in professional relationships if they...
+Cs personality types may hit obstacles in professional relationships when they...

-In a romantic relationship, Editors bring strengths like...
+In a romantic relationship, Cs personality types bring strengths like...